django-import-export/django-import-export/docs/getting_started.rst

 default widget for a given field type.
 If the widget should be initialized with different arguments, set the ``widgets`` dict.

-In this example widget, the ``published`` field is overriden to use a different date format.
+In this example widget, the ``published`` field is overridden to use a different date format.
 This format will be used both for importing and exporting resource.